Disney’s Grand Floridian Cafe Review (with Menu)

 Grand Floridian Cafe Review

-The Grand Floridian Cafe is a long and narrow restaurant that kind of fans out into an octagonal shape toward the back.
+Disney’s Grand Floridian Cafe is a long and narrow restaurant that kind of fans out into an octagonal shape toward the back.
 From the outside, this portion of the hotel resembles a gazebo.

 A majority of the restaurant faces a wall of windows with light shades and sheer curtains.
 The restaurant, like the resort, is very Victorian.
-However, I think you’ll find that the cafe name holds to the casual vibe you can expect to find here.
+However, I think you’ll find that the cafe name is true to its casual vibe.

 However, this version is different from what I’ve seen other guests receive on prior visits.
 Hopefully, it’s here to stay.
 I’d have a tough time not ordering it on a return visit.

 They say that cilantro is an herb that either you love or hate.
 For me, I’ve just never been crazy about it.
 But I wouldn’t let that stop you from ordering this dish.

-This is an excellent option for anyone looking for a lighter fare menu item.
+This is an excellent option for anyone looking for a lighter-fare menu item.
 The salad comes with organic baby lettuce, crispy prosciutto, sharp cheddar, and a honey-apple vinaigrette.

 So while not perfect in appearance, this is another delicious option.
 The French fries here were similar to steak fries.
 I hadn’t had this kind of fries in so long, and I found myself devouring them.

 As far as the Impossible Burger at Grand Floridian Cafe, it comes on a Kaiser roll with plant-based-smoked gouda and caramelized onions.
-Like all of the other plant-based options I’ve had from Impossible, I would never know the difference between this and a regular burger.
+Like the other plant-based options I’ve had from Impossible, I would never know the difference between this and a regular burger.

 This turned out to be a great option for him, and I was glad it was anything other than allergy-free chicken nuggets.
 A good chef at Disney will go above and beyond to make sure anyone dealing with food allergies has a wonderful meal.